In this Article

 4. Eliminates Diaper Rash

 Diaper rash causes discomfort and when left untreated, leads to infections.
 Olive oil acts as an emulsifier and treats diaper rash effectively.
-Simply add two tablespoons of olive oil in one tablespoon of water, mix it well, and massage the baby’s buttocks and genital areas.
+Simply add two tablespoons of olive oil in one tablespoon of water, mix it well, and massage the baby’s buttocks and genital area.

 5. Cures Cough

-6. Cradle Cap Cure
+6. Helps Reduce Cradle Cap

-Doctors recommend olive oil for babies with low birth weights and feeding problems.
+Along with these benefits, doctors also recommend olive oil for babies with low birth weights and feeding problems.

-How to Massage Your Infant with Olive Oil?
+How to Massage Your Infant With Olive Oil

-Precautions to be Taken While Using Olive Oil for Baby Massage
+Precautions to Be Taken While Using Olive Oil for Baby Massage

 - Excessive olive oil consumption is linked to diarrhoea.